parsiya/parsiya.net/content/post/2022/2022-02-07-security-game-package-manager/index.markdown

    executed?
 2. **How do we trigger the Windows Service?** We need to signal the service to download and install and update from userland.
-Can an attacker just point the Windows Service to a path of their choosing?
+Can an attacker just point the Windows Service to any random binary?

 ### Older Games and Installation Paths
 Most modern games adhere to the path guidelines we saw before.
 You can install